-The principle behind it is a pair of laser lines, separated by a known angle and rotating at a constant rate which then sweep a pair of sensors with a known separation about the axis of rotation.
+The principle behind it is a pair of laser lines, separated by a known, precise, angle and rotating at a rate (assumed to be constant only while in the short time it is sweeping the object) which then sweep a pair of sensors with a known separation.

 For a laser pair (L1 and L2) sweeping down around the horizontal axis, the time between laser L1 hitting the top and bottom sensor is a factor of how far the sensor pair is from the centre of rotation due to the constant rate and variable, relative, angle.